andym388/andym388/README.md

 ► Github Repo: <a href="https://github.com/andym388/a03_1weather-wizard">Source code for this React App</a><br>

 <b>⭐ Food Recipe Finder</b><br>
-Cooking Receipe Finder is a single-page web App that uses the 👉🏼 <a href="https://spoonacular.com/food-api">Spoonacular API</a> to fetch Recipe data.<br>
+Food Receipe Finder is a single-page web App that uses the 👉🏼 <a href="https://spoonacular.com/food-api">Spoonacular API</a> to fetch Recipe data.<br>
 It can be deployed in GitHub and hosted as a static website using GitHub Page.<br>
 The App consist of:<br>
 ✅ Parts (or renders) such as Home Navbar, Cuisine Category, Search and MealDaily that appear on every page.<br>